University of Reading cookie policy

 Areas of interest

-My main area of interest is in developing students’ speaking skills in a foreign language as well as analysing the strong connection between emotions, memory and language retention of vocabulary and grammar structures in students with different linguistic and cultural backgrounds.
+My main area of interest is multilingualism, intercultural communication and inclusive teaching.
+In my day-to-day teaching practice I aim to develop students’ speaking skills in a foreign language thanks to the exposure to authentic materials as well as analysing the strong connection between emotions, memory and language retention of vocabulary and grammar structures in students with different linguistic and cultural backgrounds.

-I recently co-designed and delivered a British Sign Language and Deaf Awareness summer course for members of the Disability Advisory Service (DAS) and Student Services to help them supporting students with hearing impairments.
+• I co-designed and delivered a British Sign Language and Deaf Awareness summer course for members of the Disability Advisory Service (DAS) and Student Services to help them supporting students with hearing impairments during recruitment events.

 Teaching